mozmeao/www-site-checker/README.md

 If the checks were carried out in batches, there may be multiple pairs of output files, with the batch number included in the filename.

 Running the checks locally will put files in the `output/` directory.
-Checks run via Github Actions will gave a `scan-results` archive in the artefacts section for the relevant run, which can be downloaded and inspected.
+Checks run via Github Actions will gave a `scan-results` archive in the artifacts section for the relevant run, which can be downloaded and inspected.

 ## Adding to the default allowlist